GlenKPeterson/Paguro/README2.md

 #To Do
  - Make UnmodList extend UnmodSortedCollection instead of UnmodCollection and UnmodSortedIterable.
+ - Make Realizable extend Transformable instead of the other way around.
  - Update JavaDoc, esp.
 Im vs. Unmod
  - Remove SideEffect.java
  - Improve tests for Tuple so that I can generate good tests as I generate more Tuples.